tangle-network/protocol-solidity/README.md

 rustup target add wasm32-unknown-unknown
 ```

-Great!
-Now your **Rust** environment is ready! 🚀🚀

-Lastly, install

-  - [DVC](https://dvc.org/) is used for fetching large ZK files and managing them alongside git
-  - [substrate.io](https://docs.substrate.io/main-docs/install/) may require additional dependencies

-🚀🚀 Your environment is complete! 🚀🚀

 ### Generating Fixtures Prerequisites

 > NOTE: This is only required for testing / dev purposes and not required to compile or interact with smart contracts.